 - Only 17% of Americans think the production of dairy contributes “a lot” to global warming.
 More than four in ten Americans think that beef does not contribute to global warming at all (23%) or do not know (20%).
 Furthermore, 23% think that dairy products do not contribute to global warming at all and 23% do not know.

 In addition to a lack of information, the perceived cost of vegan products hinders US consumers from trying more plant products.
 Half (49%) believe that a meal with a plant-based main course (fruit, vegetables, meat/dairy alternatives) is more expensive than a meat-based main course (beef, chicken, fish, etc.), while fewer think a plant-based main course is less expensive (14%).
 Over half (58%) said that plantbased foods are too expensive, but 63% would be willing to eat them in place of meat if the prices were lower than meat.

 Subscribe for the vegconomist-newsletter and regularly receive the most important news from the vegan business world.

 *The article "Americans are Not Making the Connection Between Food and Climate Change" was first published on vegconomist.com and as such the Utopia Online editorial team is not responsible for its substance.
 Furthermore the Utopia Online editorial team has neither reviewed nor edited said content.
-Contact the author here.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Contact the author here.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.